asalut/keto-util/README.md

 # ketoutil
-Handy mobile app for quick checking if a food or ingredient is keto acceptable
+Handy mobile app for quick checking if a food or ingredient is okay for keto diet

 # tech spec
-React
+- React
-Feed data from ***fooddatabase*** service
+- Consumes data from ***fooddatabase*** service